Consumer Medicine Information

 Things you must do

-that you are taking this medicine if:
+that you are taking this medicine.

 to father a child.

 This medicine may cause serious birth defects.

 Tell your doctor immediately if you notice a fever or signs of an infection.
-You must inform your doctor immediately.

 Leflunomide may lower your immunity.

 hands or feet or numbness or weakness of the arms and legs.

 These may be symptoms of an inflammation of your lung tissue, which is potentially

-Your doctor will check your liver function using blood tests on a regular basis
+Your doctor will check the health of your liver using blood tests on a regular basis

 Things you must not do

-Take your medicine to treat any other condition unless your doctor tells you
+Do not take this medicine to treat any other complaints unless your doctor tells you

-Stop taking your medicine, or change the dosage, without first checking with your doctor.
+Do not stop taking your medicine or lower the dosage without checking with your doctor.

 Things to be careful of

 Be careful while driving or operating machinery until you know how leflunomide affects

-Tell your doctor as soon as possible if you do not feel well while you
+Tell your doctor or pharmacist as soon as possible if you do not feel well while you

 Do not be alarmed by the following lists of side effects.
 You may not experience any

-Tell your doctor if you notice any of the following side effects:
+Tell your doctor if you notice any of the following and they worry you:

 rashes, itchy skin